nbrons/perp_prophet/README.md

+## Getting Your Telegram Bot Token
+1. Open Telegram and search for "@BotFather"
+2. Start a chat with BotFather and send `/newbot`
+3. Follow the prompts:
+   - Enter a name for your bot
+   - Enter a username for your bot (must end in 'bot')
+4. BotFather will give you a token like this: `123456789:ABCdefGHIjklmNOPQrstUVwxyz`
+5. Copy this token to your .env file

+Note: Keep your token secure!
+Anyone with your token can control your bot.

 ## Setup
 1. Copy .env.example to .env
 2. Fill in your Telegram Bot Token and Ngrok Auth Token in .env